-The hiring rate shall be the minimum of the rate range for the job for the step and grade at which the new employee is hired, unless otherwise authorized by the Personnel Board.
+The hiring rate shall be the minimum of the rate range for the job for the grade at which the new employee is hired, unless otherwise authorized by the Personnel Board.
 Department heads shall notify the Personnel Board of the hiring of all new personnel and their hiring rates.
-The Personnel Board may authorize an entrance rate higher than the minimum rate upon recommendation of a department head and proof of adequate funding, supported by evidence in writing of special reasons and exceptional circumstances satisfactory to the Personnel Board.
+The Personnel Board may authorize an entrance rate higher than the minimum rate upon Recommendation of the department head and proof of adequate funding, supported by Evidence in writing of special reasons and exceptional circumstances satisfactory to the Personnel Board.